 Not less than the peak flow rate resulting from a one-year, one-hour, storm in the drainage area, or

-Appropriately sized to, and designed to carry at least the same flows as the corresponding storm drain.
+Appropriately sized to and designed to carry at least the same flows as the corresponding storm drain.

 Prior to installation, full capture systems must be certified by the Executive Director, or designee of the State Water Board.
 Uncertified full capture systems will not satisfy the requirements of the Trash Amendments to the Ocean Plan and the ISWEBE Plan.

-Full Capture System Equivalency – The trash load that would be reduced if full capture systems were installed, operated, and maintained for all storm drains that capture runoff from priority land use areas.
+Full Capture System Equivalency – The trash load that would be reduced if full capture systems were installed, operated, and maintained for all storm drains that capture runoff from Priority Land Use areas.
 The full capture system equivalency is a trash load reduction target that the Permittee quantifies by using an approach, and technically acceptable and defensible assumptions and methods for applying the approach, subject to the approval of permitting authority.

 General Utility Vaults Permit – State Water Board Order No. 2014-0174-DWQ, NPDES No. CAG990002.

-Geometric Mean – The antilog of the mean of the logged data; it is always smaller than the arithmetic mean.
+Geometric Mean – A type of mean or average that indicates the central tendency or typical value of a set of numbers by using the product of their values (as opposed to the arithmetic mean which uses their sum).
+The geometric mean is defined as the nth root of the product of n numbers.
+The formula is expressed as follows, where 𝑥𝑛 is the sample value and 𝑛 is the number of samples collected.

+Geometric Mean= nx1x2x3…(xn)

 Grading – The cutting and/or filling of the land surface to a desired slope or elevation.